cloudify-cosmo/cloudify-manager/README.md

+## Getting Started with Cosmo ##

+Cloudify Cosmo allows to deploy, monitor and manage complex applications.
+It follows the [TOSCA spec](https://www.oasis-open.org/committees/tosca).
-Cloudify Cosmo runs on a vagrant machine.
+Cosmo runs on a vagrant machine, reads a plan file (yaml) that describe the application and orchestrates the application deployment and monitoring.
-The demo recipe uses Cosmo to start and monitor an LXC machine with a python web server.
+The [sample application](vagrant/test/python_webserver/python-webserver.yaml) starts and monitors an LXC machine with a python web server.

 ## Requirements ##
 - Build Status (develop branch) [![Build Status](https://secure.travis-ci.org/CloudifySource/cosmo-manager.png?branch=develop)](http://travis-ci.org/CloudifySource/cosmo-manager)